iomatix/Lugormod-X/__User_Guide/Readme.md

 - To upgrade the skill type full path to the skill and **'up'** E.g **'skill sith grip up'**.
 The profession doesn't have to has got a skill tree.
 E.g. Mercenary ammo skill isn't inside any tree so upgrade path is just a **'skill ammo up'**.

-**Note: If skill has a spacing in the name do not type full skill name, just a first word of the syntax.**
+**Note: If the skill has spacing in the name do not type full skill name, just a first word of the syntax.**

 - To check the skill reset cost type *'resetskill'**.
 - To reset all skills use **'resetskill confirm'** command.